 We begin with every stock that trades on a major exchange in developed, emerging, and frontier countries worldwide.
 After screening, we end up with an investment universe of companies that are seasoned (no IPOs), suitable (no funds or bankruptcies), and liquid (enough to trade).
 Our strategies draw on all or parts of this universe.

 Our research shows multi-factor valuation to be most productive when relative value is assessed on a peer-group basis.
 We divide our universe by sectors, industry groups, and regions that reflect statistical and fundamental economic relationships among stocks.
-For global strategies, we consider the global influence on a stock’s valuation to enhance the peer comparison.

 Industry Peer Groups